-"Yay": Faf De Klerk becomes a dad, Mzansi celebrates
+"Yay": Faf de Klerk becomes a dad, Mzansi celebrates

 Springboks star Faf de Klerk is a dad.
 The newborn's mother tagged the player on Instagram to announce the news.

-In the post, Faf is in the hospital with Mine De Klerk posing with the baby.
-They revealed a bit more details about the bundle of joy, Remi-Ré De Klerk.
-Mine gave birth on the 27 of February 2024 after 34 weeks and four days.
+In the post, Faf is in the hospital with Miné de Klerk posing with the baby.
+They revealed a bit more details about the bundle of joy, Remi-Ré de Klerk.
+Miné gave birth on 27 of February 2024 after 34 weeks and four days.
 Remi weighed 2.85kg, with a height of 48cm.
 The parents expressed their love.

 Faf De Klerk becomes a father